ABEEólica

 Wind power hires more in the free market than in the regulated market

-For the first time in history, wind energy contracts more on the free market than on the regulated market.
-Two auctions were held, one A-4 and one A-6, which enabled a total of 1.25 GW of installed capacity.
-In the free market, the amount traded was around 2 GW.
+For the first time in history, wind power has more agreements in the free market than in the regulated market.
+Two auctions were held, one A-4 and one A-6, supplying a total of 1.25 GW installed capacity.
+On the free market, the amount traded was around 2 GW.

 • 2019

-We celebrate ten years of the first exclusive auction for the wind source
+Ten years since the first exclusive auction for wind power

 We can consider that, in the history of Brazilian wind energy, the year 2019 is a turning point.
 We celebrate ten years of the first exclusive auction for the wind power source.
 Also in 2019, wind power took second place in the electricity matrix